barrett370/Notes/Y3/Neural-Computation/source/Neural-Comp-Lecture8.md

+---
+html:
+  embed_local_images: false
+  embed_svg: true
+  offline: false
+  toc: undefined
+#   path: ../out/

+export_on_save:
+  html: true
+---

 # Lecture 8

 ## Repetition: Gradient Descent

-In gradient descent we have an input of a cost function, $\mathcal{J}$ and a learning rate, $\varepsilon$.
+In gradient descent we have an input of a cost function, $\mathcal{J}$ and a learning rate, $\varepsilon$

 $$
 \mathcal{J} : \R^m \rightarrow \R
 $$

 The pseudo-code for conventional gradient decent is as follows:

+foo

 $$
 x\leftarrow \text{some initial point in } \R^m \\